Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Theory

 Eqs.~\ref{eq:abinitio} and \ref{eq:excitonic} are exactly equivalent Hamiltonians so long as all summations run over their complete ranges.
 However, the purpose of rewriting the Hamiltonian in terms of fragments is to truncate it so that only a set of low-energy states for each fragment participate in the calculation, resulting in a large decrease in the size of the state space necessary to describe the couplings between molecules with accurate internal electronic structures.

-Due to the biorthogonal representation, any truncated version of the operator is non-Hermitian, however.
-One might expect that this formal deficiency would be practically unimportant for dealing with weaker intermolecular interactions, but, as will be discussed with the results, the effects are severe.
+Due to the biorthogonal representation, any truncated version of this operator is non-Hermitian, however.
+One might expect that this formal deficiency would be practically unimportant for dealing with weaker intermolecular interactions, but, as will be discussed with the results here, once eqs.~\ref{eq:h12}--\ref{eq:v1122}, \textit{etc}., were fully derived and implemented, the effects of the truncation were found to be severe.
 This is due to introducing unbalanced (\textit{i.e.}, non-Hermitian) terms of high energy, when the electrons of one molecule (\textit{e.g.}, in the core) try to use the orbitals of a neighboring molecule to increase their correlation.
 These discouraging results are now being presented alongside their proposed remedy.